Skip to main content

 Data Archive: GW Open Science Center

-LIGO, Virgo, and KAGRA comprise the advanced gravitational wave detector network.
+LIGO, Virgo, and KAGRA comprise the advanced gravitational wave detector network, often referred to as "LVK".
 LIGO is operated by the National Science Foundation, Virgo by the European Gravitational Wave Observatory, and KAGRA by the ministry of Education, Culture, Sports, Science and Technology-Japan (MEXT).
 Together they detect, localize, and characterize the coalescence of compact binary mergers, continuous gravitational waves, and burst gravitational waves.

 LVK Observing Timeline

-GCN Notice Types in GCN Classic and GCN Classic Over Kafka: Detailed Descriptions and Examples
+GCN Notice Types in GCN Classic and GCN Classic Over Kafka: LVK public alerts user guide.
+Additional documentation on LVK GCN Classic notices can be found here.

 TypeContentsLatency